sopra-fs24-group-08/sopra-fs24-group-08-client/contributions.md

 Todo List

-- merge with other members work
+- merge with other members' work
 - sse for updating game operations

 **Zixian Pang**